nehanims/notes/README.md

 # Intelligent Chat Assistant

 ## Overview
-The Intelligent Chat Assistant is a sophisticated, locally-hosted voice chat application with advanced analytics capabilities.
-It leverages cutting-edge AI technologies to provide a powerful, customizable chat experience with voice recognition and metric extraction features.
+The Intelligent Chat Assistant is a sophisticated, fully locally-hosted voice chat application with analytics capabilities.
+It leverages generative AI technologies to provide a notetaking chatbot assistant that extracts metrics of relevance from conversations.

 ## Features